NukeTurtle/stiglicelvis.com/index.md

         <img class="xpLogo" src="/assets/uploads/eyekandy.svg" alt="EyeKandy logo">
         <h2 class="xpTitle">EyeKandy, Frontend Developer (Contract work - Remote)</h2>
         <p class="xpText">
             In 2022 I joined EyeKandy as a contractor.
 Since then I worked on numerous projects with their teams of designers and project managers, building highly interactive product pages that look and behave exactly like their mobile apps.
+Working with their teams gave me experience working with an agency that produces deliverables across a whole range of projects, across different industries.
 Some of the more notable clients included Intel, Bacardi, Dewar's, Frubes and more.
 I translated their Figma designs into pixel-perfect, fully responsive mobile and desktop versions.<br>
             A few examples below:
         </p>
         <ul class="xpLink">